How Depression Affects You & What are Depression Symptoms

 Written By: Hazar Zreik

-Hazar is a Clinical Psychologist at Camali Clinic with eight-year work experience in the UAE.
-Hazar works with Children and adolescents with a range of socio-emotional problems.
+Hazar is a Clinical Psychologist with over eight years of work experience in the UAE.
+Hazar works with children & adolescents with a range of socio-emotional problems.

 What is Depression?

 Depression is a complex mental disorder that causes a person to be in a bad mood, and that often leaves them in a negative state of mind where they feel desperate.
 Some depression symptoms can be a temporary reaction to the loss of someone or a traumatic experience.
 However, when the side effects last longer than fourteen days, it tends to be an indication of a genuine depressive disorder

 How would you know whether you are just sad or that you are suffering from depression?
 The primary concern to recall is that if you have been feeling discouraged for over fourteen days, you may have depression.
 Some other symptoms include: